RedChow/HomeAutomation/DistanceSensorAsAMotionDetector/README.md

 	If I experience an Internet outage, my home automation should still work on the local area network.
 * **Reliant on voice control**: Many had other options for controlling outside of their own app, but were dependent on Alexa, Siri, Google Assistant, or something similar.
 To me, having to audibly say, "Hey Google" or "Hey Siri" is not automation.
 I shouldn't have to do anything except be enter the area for the lights to turn on.
-Besides, my mind is often wondering around aimlessly so having to think about and executing a voice a command would severely disrupt whatever tangent I'm on while entering the kitchen.
 * **Too little control**: A lot of products were plagued by false positives with no mechanism for sensitivity adjustment.
 Plus, some lacked options for delay on turning the lights on/off.
 * **Expensive**: Others were just flat out too much money.
 I'm not paying more than $60 for a motion sensor.
 It should be a really simple product.